siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

     - 1.Fetch User from the server.
     - 2.Show the User in the UI.
 - When we will do any N/W operation in main thread it will show exception network on main thread.
-To avoid that we can use use the below solutions.
+To avoid that we can use the below solutions.
     - 1. Call Back (It's complicated to handle the callbacks and not feasible to do in big project)
     - 2. Rx Java (It's different technology and not aware of kotlin stuff)
     - 3. Coroutines